Wonderful service from start to finish.

 I wonder what I need to do to comply with the new sexual harassment legislation?

 As an employer, it’s crucial to stay updated on changes to employment laws that impact your business.
-The new duty to prevent sexual harassment in the workplace, which is set out in the Worker Protection (Amendment of Equality Act 2010) Act 2024, is due to come into force on 26th October 2024 and they introduce new obligations for employers.
-Understanding what these changes mean and how to comply is essential for fostering a safe and respectful workplace while also protecting your business from legal risks.
+The new duty to prevent sexual harassment in the workplace, which is set out in the Worker Protection (Amendment of Equality Act 2010) Act 2023, came into force on 26th October 2024.
+Understanding what the new duty means and how to comply is essential for fostering a safe and respectful workplace while also protecting your business from legal risks.

-In this article, we will break down the key aspects of the new guidance and practical steps you should take to ensure compliance
+In this article, we will break down the key aspects of the new rules and practical steps you should take to ensure compliance.

 The New Mandatory Duty for Employers

-Another key change is the introduction of a mandatory duty requiring employers to take proactive steps to prevent sexual harassment in the workplace.
+The Worker Protection Act introduces a new proactive duty on employers regarding sexual harassment only.
+As of 26 October 2024, employers have a mandatory duty to take “reasonable steps” to prevent sexual harassment of their employees.
 This duty goes beyond just addressing incidents once they happen — it requires employers to actively foster an environment where harassment is less likely to occur.

-If an employer is found to have failed in their duties, tribunals may impose uplifted compensation awards of up to 25% in cases where employers have not complied with the new preventative duty.
+Where an employee brings a successful sexual harassment claim, the tribunal may impose an uplifted compensation award of up to 25% if the employer has not complied with the new preventative duty.
 This is in addition to the existing remedies available under the Equality Act.

 What do I do?